gnosis/dex-liquidity-provision/README.md

 # Gnosis Liquidity Provision

+*Disclaimer: This repository has been archived and is no longer supported*

 We want to employ different liquidity strategies when the Gnosis Protocol is launched.
 This repo is responsible for testing and execution.